gmazzap/Occipital/README.md

 ###Provide

-Provide allows to set an array of assets that are "contained" in the assed being added, it will avoid WordPress to load that files while ensuring compatibility with third party code.
+Provide allows to set an array of assets that are "contained" in the asset being added, it will avoid WordPress to load that files while ensuring compatibility with third party code.

-Big problem with WordPress assets is the high number of http requests a typical page has (have you read the [blog post](http://gm.zoomlab.it/2014/whats-wrong-with-styles-and-scripts-in-wordpress/)?).
+A big problem with WordPress assets is the high number of HTTP requests a typical page has (have you read the [blog post](http://gm.zoomlab.it/2014/whats-wrong-with-styles-and-scripts-in-wordpress/)?).

-If an user have 20 plugins installed and half of them add a script and a style, and a couple of styles and scripts are added by theme, a page loading will require 24 http requests to load everything.
+If an user has 20 plugins installed and half of them add a script and a style, and a couple of styles and scripts are added by theme, a page loading will require 24 http requests to load everything.

 That's quite crazy.

-Occipital approach is simple: it allows site owners to enqueue *concatenated* scripts and styles, and declare wich assets are shipped in the "big" file, to ensure compatibility with any other code added later.
+Occipital approach is simple: it allows site owners to enqueue *concatenated* scripts and styles, and declare wich assets are shipped in the "big" file, to ensure compatibility with any other code.

 As example, let's assume in a site header there is